Loading...

 Updated:

-The CCC-Era Stone Oven in Cross Fork, Pennsylvania is one of many historically points of interest that can be found in this area in the purlieus of the Ole Bull Castle site.
-Near to the intersection of Joerg Road and Ole Bull Road, there is an old Stone and Brick Oven, likely used by the Ole Bull Civilian Conservation Corps (CCC) camp for meal preparation.
+A CCC-Era Stone Incinerator (at least that is the most recent likely purpose of this Cross Fork, Pennsylvania historical point of interest) can be found in the purlieus of the Ole Bull Castle site.
+Near to the intersection of Joerg Road and Ole Bull Road, there is an old stone relic, likely used by the Ole Bull Civilian Conservation Corps (CCC) camp as a disposal method for burning waste material.

 Trails